 At this checkup, your baby’s doctor will be looking to see if your baby can sit up for a few seconds at a time and might be starting to teeth.
-Here are some other items the doctor will ask about.

 At nine months

 Your baby’s checkups will start to occur at longer intervals now.
 The healthcare provider will look to see if your baby is crawling, standing, and sitting up without support and ask whether your baby is exhibiting signs of separation anxiety.
-Here are some other things your baby's doctor will discuss with you.

 At 12 months

 Now that your baby is 1-year-old, the doctor will look to see what kind of solid foods your baby is eating.
 The doctor will probably tell you it’s ok to give her honey now because her immune system should now be ready for it.
-Your child will also probably need some of these vaccinations.
+Your child will also probably need some additional vaccinations.

 At 15 months